With a noble spirit, high intelligence, and fearless protective instinct, the Cane Corso is considered as one of the best family dogs.

 My final thoughts on the Cane Corso

-The health and conditions section was the last section in our complete guide.
+The health and conditions section was the last section of our complete guide.

 If you read carefully, you now know that with a size of 28 inches and weight of nearly 120 pounds, as well as with an alert facial expression on the large head and noticeable muscles beneath the stiff, short coat, the Cane Corso definitely seems like a dog not to mess around with.